SoftDev2425/mtogo-exam-repo/readme.md

 ### Domain Driven Design (DDD) models

-Starting with Event Storming, we can identify the domain events and aggregate roots.
-This will help us to create the domain models and the C4 model.
-Strategic and tactical DDD will be used to design the microservices.

-Strategic Design:

 #### Event Storming: Step 1 - Collecting Domain Events

 <img src="./imgs/event_storming/step1.png" alt="Event Storming: Step 1" width="100%"/>